 A search for an image pulls up something like this in Google:

-Please read in full: 12 Most Picture Perfect Ways to Ensure You’re Legally Using Photos Online by Sara Hawkins for a bigger take on the laws regarding online photo usage.
 There's a great video on the Creative Commons website which talks about the copyright licenses.
 Check it out here.

 How can you find photos to use on your blog or social media?
 Let's talk about places to legally get free photos.

-A great point from Kerry O'Shea Gorgone “If people do use Flickr/CreativeCommons, remember that it's always possible the uploader was not actually the owner.
+A great point from Kerry O'Shea'Shea Gorgone “If people do use Flickr/CreativeCommons, remember that it's always possible the uploader was not actually the owner.
 Businesses should search by image on Google to confirm ownership before using those pictures commercially.”
 Here is a link to Google's Search by Image.

 Here's a list of 11 places to get a free and legal photo for your blog.
 “The bottom line is if you can't afford a stock photo, you certainly can't afford the fine that comes from stealing one.”

 3. Creative Commons is a great resource.
 Make sure that you check the correct box at the top if you are going to use the photo for commercial purposes or modify, adapt, or build upon (like adding text or banners in PicMonkey).

 An important point to remember is to properly cite the photo on your blog or social media post once you find a photo that you have permission to use.
 At the bottom of my blog posts, I add “Photo courtesy of Blah Blah via Creative Commons” with a link in their name to the photo.
 For my social media posts, I list photo credit: NAME/source.